krastage/ink-house/README.md

-Pet project "Ink House" made by Marat Tureev.
+Pet project with adaptive "Ink House" made by Marat Tureev.

 Used technologies:
 1. HTML5